-10 years ago today Green Day released their eighth studio album.
+11 years ago today Green Day released their eighth studio album.
 A portrait of life in a world full of uncertainty and confusion, it struck a deep chord in the hearts and minds of all those who let it in to their lives.
-A decade later, this is how '21st Century Breakdown' captured the feeling of live in the modern day perfectly.
+Just over a decade later, this is how '21st Century Breakdown' captured the feeling of life in the modern day perfectly.

 Have you ever had a moment in life so utterly magical that you immediately wonder how you are going to follow on from it?
 Where things slot into place so much that you can only think about how to bottle and keep this feeling forever rather than enjoying it in the moment?
 Well, spare a thought for Green Day who had to address this little question.
 How do you begin going about following up 'American Idiot', one of the most definitive and illustrious albums of the 21st century, so far?

 A tough one, right?

 Well, they answered it in style.
 They answered it with an album of the same depth, breadth and boundary-bashing bounce as its predecessor but with an even bolder vision.
 They answered it with ‘21st Century Breakdown’.